BEAST-Fitting/beast/docs/simulations.rst

 the observed data are given).

 When creating simulated observations, using the standard IMF mass prior will skew your catalog to lower-mass stars.
-If you wish to sample the full range of stellar masses, you can set the mass prior to `{'name': 'flat'}` and the age prior to `{'name': 'flat_log'}` in `datamodel.py` before creating the model grid.
+If you wish to sample an equal number of stars across all masses, use a flat IMF and a log-flat age prior.
+To do this, set the mass prior to `{'name': 'flat'}` and the age prior to `{'name': 'flat_log'}` in `datamodel.py` before creating the model grid.

 *********
 Truncheon